Municipal Freedom of Information and Protection of Privacy Act (MFIPPA)

 Your request for information under the Act must be made in writing, and accompanied by a non-refundable $5.00 application fee. (make cheque payable to the County of Bruce)

-A request for information under the Act can be made by completing an Information Access/Correction Request Form.
+A request for information under the Act can be made by completing an Information Access/Correction Request Form which is available through the Information and Privacy Commissioner of Ontario website.
 Please complete the form in full, making sure you provide as many details as possible about the information you are requesting.

 Mail or drop off your completed Information Access/Correction Request or Letter to: